city_hall

 Our funding is a forgivable, 0% deferred loan.
 The loan will be forgiven after 10 years.
 You must pay the loan in full if you move, sell, refinance, or transfer the title of your home before the 10 year term expires.

-Owners will also receive technical support for solar photovoltaics, battery storage, and electric vehicle charging.
+Owners may also receive technical support for solar photovoltaics, battery storage, and electric vehicle charging.

 Additional Requirements